nicolaschengdev/WYPopoverController/README.md

 ## Installation

-Add this line `pod 'WYPopoverController', '~> 0.1.0'` to your PodFile or add manually these 2 files `WYPopoverController.h` and `WYPopoverController.m` to your project.
+Add this line `pod 'WYPopoverController', '~> 0.1.0'` to your PodFile or add manually these 4 files `WYPopoverController.h`, `WYPopoverController.m`, `WYStoryboardPopoverSegue.h`, `WYStoryboardPopoverSegue.m` to your project.

 ## Examples